-The pain we experience with arthritis can sometimes come from the food that we eat.
+The pain experienced with arthritis can sometimes also be triggered by the food that we eat.
 To identify and avoid allergens, we must first test for allergies.
 The most effective test is called an ‘IgG ELISA’ test that takes a finger-prick blood sample.

 There are foods that may help reduce inflammation and pain.
 The best ones include: